Aller au contenu

 # Select all the "Species" Classes using the .unique() built in function

-We have now to perform a bit of preprocessing on raw text in order to remove some words from the description that would make the classification task too trivial (e.g. the name of the class itself), using this function.
+We will now perform a bit of preprocessing on raw text in order to remove some words from the description that would make the classification task too trivial (e.g. the name of the class itself), using this function.

 1